-The Skinny on Hormones: Eating Your Way to Growth
+The Skinny on Hormones: Eating Your Way to Success

 In the critical developmental years of adolescence, nutrition plays a pivotal role in shaping not only the physical body but also the intricate hormonal systems that govern growth, metabolism, and overall health.
 This article explores the stark differences in hormone production between adolescents who consume adequate nutrition and those who experience prolonged caloric deficits.

 Adolescents who consume a balanced diet rich in calories, proteins, fats, vitamins, and minerals tend to have robust hormonal activity.
-According to research published in the Journal of Clinical Endocrinology & Metabolism, proper nutrition supports the normal secretion of growth hormone and IGF-1, which are crucial for bone growth and muscle development ([Journal of Clinical Endocrinology & Metabolism](https://academic.oup.com/jcem/article/85/6/2389/2657095).
-Additionally, essential fatty acids and adequate protein intake are vital for the synthesis of sex hormones like testosterone and estrogen, which are critical for sexual maturation and reproductive health.
+According to research published in the Journal of Clinical Endocrinology & Metabolism, proper nutrition supports the normal secretion of growth hormone and IGF-1, which are crucial for bone growth and muscle development.
+Additionally, essential fatty acids and adequate protein intake are vital for the synthesis of hormones like testosterone and estrogen, which are critical for maturation and health.

 In contrast, adolescents who experience prolonged caloric deficits may face significant disruptions in hormone production.
-A study in the European Journal of Clinical Nutrition highlights that caloric restriction can lead to decreased levels of IGF-1 and growth hormone, impairing growth and development ([European Journal of Clinical Nutrition](https://www.nature.com/articles/1601157)).
+A study in the European Journal of Clinical Nutrition highlights that caloric restriction can lead to decreased levels of IGF-1 and growth hormone, impairing growth and development.
 Furthermore, insufficient caloric intake can lead to reduced levels of leptin, a hormone that helps regulate energy balance, and may trigger a cascade of metabolic adaptations that prioritize survival over growth.

 The hormonal imbalances caused by inadequate nutrition during adolescence can have lasting effects.
 For instance, impaired bone density due to reduced growth hormone and IGF-1 levels can increase the risk of osteoporosis later in life.
 Additionally, chronic undernutrition may lead to persistent metabolic issues, such as insulin resistance, affecting overall health and well-being.